Install

 - The query is too generic.
 Category words like

-"articles","news", or"posts"carry no topical signal, so nothing scores above the relevance threshold.
+"articles","news", or"posts"carry no topical signal, so nothing matches strongly enough to return.
 Search a specific topic ("battery recycling", not"articles"). - A freshness filter.
 Queries that imply recency (

-"latest","news") apply apublished_datecutoff — on an older corpus that can remove everything.
-Drop the recency words or widen the range. - The corpus is empty.
-A brand-new source may have no documents indexed yet.
-Search a term you know is in the data; if that’s also empty, check ingestion/embedding.
+"latest","news") apply apublished_datecutoff — if your source’s data is older, that can remove everything.
+Drop the recency words or widen the range. - Your source has no data yet.
+A brand-new source may not have finished indexing yet.
+Search a term you know is in the data; if that’s also empty, confirm the source has finished indexing in the Raily app.

 explain=True to see which it is:“API key was rejected for this endpoint” (RailyAuthError)